Outreach for Adults in the Chicagoland Community

 As with all Open Studio Project programs, Art & Health’s art and writing process provides opportunities for personal growth and emotional expression.
 Participants work with simple, inviting art materials in a safe and supportive environment.
 Ongoing sessions and one-time workshops focus on using the OSP process to maintain mental health and to meet goals set by each participant, or set by the organization serving these adults.
 Workshops for adults in the Chicagoland community are tailored to the needs of the adults served, and will be planned as a team between the organization requesting it, our planners, and our facilitators to ensure that the time, materials, space, and lessons will be as beneficial as possilbe.

-Examples of previous collaborations include providing art workshops for Housing Opportunities for Women, YWCA Week without Violence, and
+Examples of previous collaborations include providing art workshops for Connections for the Homeless, Housing Opportunities for Women, YWCA Week without Violence, and Willpower.

 To give a place of reprieve to those who need it.